 Relevant Interests: , inflammatory bowel disease, colon problems, hemorrhoids, acid reflux (GERD)

 All Interests: Hemorrhoids, Inflammatory Bowel Disease, Hepatitis, Colon Problems, Acid Reflux, Colonoscopy

-Dr. Ajay Bajaj practices adult gastroenterology in Burbank, IL, Oakbrook Terrace, IL, and Chicago, IL.
-He obtained his medical school training at Jawaharlal Nehru Medical College and performed his residency at Chicago Medical School.
-Dr. Bajaj is rated 3.5 stars out of 5 by his patients.
-He takes Blue Cross/Blue Shield, Coventry, and Preferred Network Access (PNA), in addition to other insurance carriers.
-Dr. Bajaj (or staff) speaks the following foreign languages: Urdu, Spanish, and Polish.
+Dr. Ajay Bajaj works as an adult gastroenterologist in Burbank, IL, Oakbrook Terrace, IL, and Chicago, IL.
+He is rated 3.5 stars out of 5 by his patients.
+Dr. Bajaj is in-network for Blue Cross/Blue Shield, Coventry, Preferred Network Access (PNA), and more.
+Before completing his residency at Chicago Medical School, Dr. Bajaj attended medical school at Jawaharlal Nehru Medical College.
+Dr. Bajaj (or staff) is conversant in Urdu, Spanish, and Polish.
 He is affiliated with Holy Cross Hospital, Adventist Hinsdale Hospital, and Little Company of Mary Health Providers Network.
-Dr. Bajaj has an open panel.
+He has an open panel.